 VINCI Airports in the world

-With an operating presence of 25 years in Cambodia, 15 years in France and 6 years in Portugal, VINCI Airports consolidated its position as the world’s leading private airport operator in 2018.
-Through new acquisitions over the past two years – including concessions in the US, UK and Serbia- VINCI Airports confirmed its place among the world's top 4 airport operators.
+With an operating presence of 26 years in Cambodia, 16 years in France and 7 years in Portugal, VINCI Airports consolidated its position as the world’s leading private airport operator in 2019 with a presence in 12 countries.

 3 airports to support Cambodia's tourism boom long term